ccnlab/pubweb/content/_index.md

 ---
-title: "Main Page"
+title: "Home"
 ---

 {{< fig src="ccnlab_logo.png" width="500" >}}

-The public website for our lab is: https://ccnlab.org

-We have just moved from CU Boulder to UC Davis, and are now based at the [Center for Neuroscience](https://neuroscience.sf.ucdavis.edu) at UC Davis.

-Our lab develops computational and formal models of the biological bases of cognition (**computational cognitive neuroscience**), focusing on specialization of function in and interactions between hippocampus, prefrontal cortex/basal ganglia, and posterior neocortex in learning, memory, attention, vision, and controlled processing.
+Our lab develops computational and formal models of the biological bases of cognition (**[computational cognitive neuroscience](https://compcogneuro.org)**), focusing on specialization of function in and interactions between hippocampus, prefrontal cortex/basal ganglia, and posterior neocortex in learning, memory, attention, vision, and controlled processing.
 We test predictions from these models using a range of behavioral and other experimental techniques.
 Current models are exploring the role of predictive learning based on cortico-thalamic connectivity to bootstrap learning in vision, motor control, and goal-driven cognition.

+This work is now primarily supported by the [Astera Institute](https://astera.org/).
+See the [CompCogNeuro website](https://compcogneuro.org) for current information and research.

-We release our research projects, papers, etc in public repositories on our lab github page: https://github.com/CCNLab
+Past research projects, papers, etc are accessible in public repositories on our [lab GitHub](https://github.com/CCNLab).
+The source for this website is hosted [on GitHub](https://github.com/CCNLab/pubweb).

-This webpage source is at: https://github.com/CCNLab/pubweb (powered by [Hugo](https://gohugo.io) and [Netlify](https://netlify.com))